 Following successful completion (passing the final written and practical exams) of the training program, you will be eligible for a temporary LNA license from the VT State Board of Nursing.
 You will be eligible to take the state licensure exam for a permanent LNA license once documentation of successful completion of your training has been submitted by FAHC and approved by the National Nurse Aide Assessment Program.
 Approval to take the licensure exam for a permanent LNA license can take from two to four weeks.
 Program tuition does not include fees for the state licensure exam.
 UVM does not guarantee that you will pass the LNA licensure exam and no refunds are provided if you do not pass exam.

 Summer housing registration and questions can be directed to Conference & Event Services at (802) 656-5665.

 If accepted to the LNA training program, you must allow and pass a criminal background check in order to participate in clinical training and complete the program.
 FAHC will provide information regarding this process.

-Who: The program has limited seats; admission is competitive and open only to nursing majors who have completed their freshman or sophomore years.
+Who: The program has limited seats; admission is competitive and open to UVM nursing majors currently completing freshman year.
 Students must apply.

 Tuition: Non-credit tuition fee per student.
-Financial assistance available based on need.
 Tuition does not include fees for state test licensure exam and does not include $5 FAHC name tag issued on first day of program.
 You will be asked to provide payment of $5 directly to instructor/FAHC for name tag.

 Registration: Upon notification of acceptance, each student will be provided the registration link via email.